Provable Diffusion Posterior Sampling for Bayesian Inversion: Introduction

-Classical posterior sampling is dominated by Markov chain Monte Carlo (MCMC) methods~\citep{Gamerman2006Markov,Meyn2009Markov,Durmus2022Proximal,Flock2025Local}.
-Several recent works combine data-driven priors with MCMC variants like the Unadjusted Langevin Algorithm (ULA)~\citep{laumont2022bayesian,cai2024nf,purohit2024posterior,ding2024nonlinear}.
-However, the convergence guarantees for classical MCMC typically rely on the log-concavity of the target distribution~\citep{Bakry2014Analysis}, causing them to struggle in multi-modal settings.
-Recent advances in diffusion models~\citep{ho2020denoising,song2021scorebased} and flow-based models~\citep{lipman2023flow,albergo2023building,albergo2025stochastic} have led to substantial progress in sampling from multi-modal distributions~\citep{huang2024reverse,Huang2024Faster,ding2023sampling,Huang2025Schrodinger,saremi2024chain,grenioux2024stochastic,Chen2024Diffusive,He2024Zeroth,chemseddine2025neural,wu2025annealing,guo2025proximal}.
+Classical posterior sampling is dominated by Markov chain Monte Carlo (MCMC) methods~\citep{Gamerman2006Markov,Conrad2016Accelerating,Durmus2022Proximal}.
+However, the convergence guarantees for classical MCMC typically rely on the log-concavity of the target distribution~\citep{Bakry2014Analysis}, causing them to struggle in multimodal settings.
+Recent advances in diffusion models~\citep{ho2020denoising,song2021scorebased} and flow-based models~\citep{albergo2023building,lipman2023flow,albergo2025stochastic,Xie2026Flow} have led to substantial progress in sampling from multimodal distributions~\citep{Chen2024Opportunities,grenioux2024stochastic,He2024Zeroth,huang2024reverse,Huang2025Schrodinger,wu2025annealing}.
 These models are particularly well suited for multimodal sampling because they learn a smooth probability transport from a simple Gaussian base distribution to a complex target distribution.
-By constructing this continuous transformation path, they can naturally explore and recover separate modes of the distribution, provided these modes are represented in the learned score (or velocity) network.
+By constructing this continuous transformation path, they can naturally explore and recover separate modes of the distribution, provided that these modes are represented in the learned score (or velocity) network.
 These approaches avoid the limitations of local exploration inherent to classical MCMC, enabling efficient sampling in highly multimodal landscapes.
-A growing body of theoretical work further establishes their convergence guarantees in non-log-concave settings~\citep{Lee2023Convergence,Chen2023Improved,li2024faster,li2024accelerating,Oko2023Diffusion,Tang2024Adaptivity,ding2024characteristic,beyler2025convergence,kremling2025nonasymptotic}.
+A growing body of theoretical work further establishes their convergence guarantees in non-log-concave settings~\citep{Chen2023Improved,Lee2023Convergence,Oko2023Diffusion,ding2024characteristic,li2024faster,Tang2024Adaptivity,beyler2025convergence,Fan2025Optimal,kremling2025nonasymptotic,Huang2026Denoising}.